martynas199/EliteBooker-frontend/PRODUCT_PAYMENT_FRONTEND.md

 The frontend now handles these backend errors gracefully:

-1. **"Cannot checkout with products from multiple beauticians"**
+1. **"Cannot checkout with products from multiple specialists"**

    - Should never occur due to frontend validation
    - If occurs: Shows toast error with backend message
    - User redirected back to cart

-2. **"Product belongs to a beautician who hasn't set up payment processing"**
+2. **"Product belongs to a specialist who hasn't set up payment processing"**

    - Shows toast error
    - Clear message about contacting support
    - User remains on checkout page to review